 The bill amends Section 32-6-10.1 of the Code of Alabama 1975, specifically addressing the issuance of driver licenses to foreign nationals.
-Key changes include a reduction in the minimum issuance period for licenses from 160 days to 30 days.
-The bill also introduces new definitions for terms such as "foreign national" and "license," clarifying that a foreign national is defined as an individual who is not a U.S. citizen, and that a license encompasses an Alabama driver license, non-driver identification card, or vessel license.
+Key changes include a reduction in the minimum time period for which these licenses can be issued, from 160 days to 30 days.
+The bill also introduces new definitions for terms such as "foreign national" and "license," clarifying that a foreign national is an individual who is not a U.S. citizen, and that a license encompasses an Alabama driver license, non-driver identification card, or vessel license.
 Additionally, the bill mandates that applications for licenses issued to foreign nationals must include the applicant's country of origin and the expiration date of their immigration documentation.

 Further revisions include the requirement for licenses issued to foreign nationals to have a designation indicating their status, distinguishing between those with lawful permanent residence and those with temporary authorization.
-The renewal process for these licenses will require foreign nationals to re-initiate the licensing process as if they were first-time applicants.
-The bill also updates the language to current style and replaces the phrase "establish and promulgate" with "adopt" regarding the rules concerning enforcement of this section.
+The bill also stipulates that foreign nationals must re-initiate the licensing process for renewals, and it empowers the Director of the Department of Public Safety to adopt rules for enforcement.
 The act will take effect on the first day of the third month following its passage and approval by the Governor.

 Statutes affected: